SMART-FALCON-AI/monitait_vision_engine/README.md

 MonitaQC is evolving into a unified quality control platform.
 Planned features:

 - [ ] Merge with fabric inspection capabilities (from FabriQC)
-- [ ] Merge with signal counting capabilities (from PartQC Signal Counter)
+- [ ] Merge with signal counting capabilities (from PartQC Signal Vision Engine)
 - [ ] Unified admin interface for all QC modes
 - [ ] Multi-application mode support
 - [ ] Enhanced API with OpenAPI documentation